White piggy bank on a blue background

 Why aren’t ads the answer?

-Most podcast ads are sold on a ‘cost per mille’ basis.
+The reason ads aren’t a lucrative option for shows with smaller audiences is they’re sold on a ‘cost per mille’ basis.

-That means advertisers pay a certain price per thousand (mille) listeners and that price is not very big (around $15 – $40 depending on the ad).
+That means advertisers pay a certain price per thousand (mille) downloads and that price is not very big (it can range from $11 – $65+ depending on how it’s purchased).

-If your weekly audience is around the 100 – 200 mark (which is where a lot of podcasts sit) it’s not going to be high enough to attract advertisers or to generate enough revenue for you.
+If your weekly audience is around the 100 – 200 mark (which is where most podcasts sit) it’s not going to be high enough to attract advertisers or generate significant revenue for you.

-So, as a smaller podcaster, you need to get more creative if you want to monetise your show because ads are the least lucrative way to do it.
+So, as a smaller podcaster, you need to get more creative if you want to monetise your show.

 So, how to make money from a podcast if you don’t sell ads?